XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 These codes indicate an error in the local server processing the transaction; it is possible that another server with a different configuration or load level could process the transaction successfully.
 They have numerical values in the range -399 to -300.
 The exact code for any given error is subject to change, so don't rely on it.

+**Caution:** Transactions with `tel` codes are not applied to ledgers and have no effects.
+However, a transaction that provisionally failed may still succeed or fail with a different code after being reapplied.
+For more information, see [Finality of Results](#finality-of-results) and [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html).

 | Code                  | Explanation                                          |
 |:----------------------|:-----------------------------------------------------|
 | `telBAD_DOMAIN`        | The transaction specified a domain value (for example, the `Domain` field of an [AccountSet transaction][]) that cannot be used, probably because it is too long to store in the ledger. |